Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Oct 17, 2019

-This is probably one of the big questions on people's minds when they're arrested for domestic violence, and that is, is their liberty going to be taken away? usually, what happens in these cases is that the police come out to a scene.
-They assess a situation, and once they determine that somebody has committed some sort of violence against another person — there are injuries, they take pictures — then they're going to arrest that person.
+This is probably one of the big questions on people's minds when they're arrested for domestic violence, and that is, is their liberty going to be taken away?
+Typically, the police arrive at the scene in these cases.
+They assess a situation, and once they determine that somebody has committed some sort of violence against another person, there are injuries, they take pictures, and then they're going to arrest that person.
 This arrest can lead to serious legal consequences, including potential jail time, fines, and a criminal record.

 Prior Criminal Record and Victim Injuries

 The factors that dictate whether or not you're going to get to jail are obviously important.
-One big factor is whether you have any criminal record.
+A significant factor is whether you have a criminal record.
 Suppose you've got a bunch of domestic violence cases, or you've got a domestic violence case with a particular victim in the new case.
 In that case, you can bet your bottom dollar you're definitely looking at jail or prison time.

 Jail Time in Los Angeles Domestic Violence Case

 The next big thing they look out for in deciding whether or not you're going to get any jail or prison time is what you did in the particular case.
-Usually, they're focusing in on whatever injury or injuries there are to the alleged victim.
+Usually, they focus on the alleged victim's injuries.
 So, the worse the injury, the more time you're looking at.

 You can go to the extreme if someone has broken bones because of what you've done.
 You're looking at a great bodily injury allegation, which is three years for the injury alone, plus you combine that with a six-year top for a felony domestic violence case, and now you know you're looking at nine years at 85% and a strike.

 So, they can really get serious with these cases in the extreme example of people who get seriously hurt, and the defendant is going to be the only one to pay the price.
-As far as between this nine-year sentence and no jail sentence for those people who just have first offenses — very simple injuries — pushing, shoving, even punching, but there are no real injuries, scratching — those people are not looking at much jail time, but there are people in between.
+As for the nine-year sentence and no jail time for those who have first offenses, involving very simple injuries, such as pushing, shoving, or even punching, but with no real injuries or scratches, these individuals are not facing much jail time.
+However, there are people in between.

 Some people get involved in a domestic violence situation.
-They hurt the other person, and again, it's a very subjective thing on the part of the prosecutors as far as what they're asking for punishment-wise.
+They hurt the other person, and again, it's a very subjective matter on the part of the prosecutors as far as what they're asking for in terms of punishment.

-Most times, it's a negotiation and a plea bargain between the prosecutors and the defense attorney.
-If the prosecutors have the goods, have the case, then you're just talking about what the punishment's going to be.
-Obviously, the prosecutors are going to want a punishment that they feel fits the crime.
+Most of the time, it's a negotiation and a plea bargain between the prosecutors and the defense attorney.
+If the prosecutors have the case, then you're just discussing what the punishment will be.
+Obviously, the prosecutors will want a punishment that they believe fits the crime.

 Mitigating Factors

-It's the defense attorney's job to point out some of the mitigating factors in the case that make sense so that the person doesn't get railroaded and sent to jail for a significant period.
+It's the defense attorney's job to highlight some of the mitigating factors in the case that make sense, so that the person doesn't get railroaded and sent to jail for a significant period.
 A defense attorney can investigate the case, gather evidence, and present a strong defense in court.
 They can also negotiate with the prosecution to secure a favorable plea deal or argue for a lighter sentence.
 So, if you're not going to be sent to prison for a long time and you're not going to get a no-jail sentence, you may get something in between that.
+A skilled defense attorney can be your best ally in navigating the legal system and achieving the best possible outcome in your case.

-One good thing is that in Los Angeles County for county jail sentences, you're serving a very small percentage of the time because of the over-crowding in county jail.
-For example, for a ninety-day sentence, you may just serve a few days if you go in at the right time, and the county jail is very crowded; they may not keep you for very long.
+One good thing is that in Los Angeles County, for county jail sentences, you're serving a very small percentage of the time because of the overcrowding in county jails.
+For example, for a ninety-day sentence, you may only serve a few days if you enter at the right time, and the county jail is very crowded; they may not keep you for very long.

 So, that's one good ray of light to look forward to because most people have to work.
 They have responsibilities, and going to jail simply does not work for them.

 So, if you're facing a domestic violence case in Los Angeles and feeling anxious about the potential consequences, remember that understanding the legal process can provide a sense of relief.
-While I've outlined some of the factors that prosecutors and judges consider, the best step you can take is to seek professional guidance.
-By consulting with someone like me, you can gain a clearer understanding of your case's unique factors and potential mitigating strategies.
+While I've outlined some of the factors that prosecutors and judges consider, it's also important to understand the steps involved in a criminal case, from arraignment to trial.
+The best step you can take is to seek professional guidance.
+By consulting with someone like me, you can gain a clearer understanding of the unique factors in your case and potential mitigating strategies.

 Give all the details about your life, the case, and your prior criminal record.
-Then I can give you a pretty good idea of what the tendencies are of the particular judge or prosecutor on your case and some of the mitigating things that we can get in front of them to try to minimize the chance that you'll get jail.
+Then I can give you a pretty good idea of the tendencies of the particular judge or prosecutor on your case and some of the mitigating factors that we can present to try to minimize the chance that you'll go to jail.

 So, if you're worried about jail time in a domestic violence case, stop worrying about it.
 Pick up the phone.
 Make the call.
-We'll sit down and go over everything, and we'll design a specific plan geared toward helping you get out of jail and out of the criminal justice system as fast as possible.
+We'll sit down and review everything, and we'll design a specific plan tailored to help you exit the criminal justice system as quickly as possible.

 About the Author